We all know that vegetables should constitute a large portion of our diet. A small side salad at dinner is just not going to cut it.

 More Veggies Please

-You do not need to turn into a vegan or vegetarian to reap the health benefits of a plant based diet.
+You do not need to turn into a vegan or vegetarian to reap the health benefits of a plant-based diet.
 Besides simply adding more veggies to your plate, juicing can be a fun solution to getting even more plants into your diet.
 They become more bioavailable and easier to digest with a whirl in the blender.
-Make sure you are finding combinations that do not have too much fruit as that can cause blood sugar issues for some, throw in some spinach, kale or cilantro.
-And add a few drops of Turmeric to add even more benefits to the cells in your body with this organic product we love Purathrive.
-A good starter smoothie could look like this:
+Make sure you are finding combinations that do not have too much fruit as that can cause blood sugar issues for some, and throw in some spinach, kale, or cilantro.
+And add a few drops of turmeric to add even more benefits to the cells in your body with this organic product we love from Purality Health.
+Here’s a good starter smoothie to try.

 Starter Kale Breakfast Smoothie